Code-Institute-Submissions/ThingsToDo_Miyagi/README.md

 # Come n Play Miyagi

-[This project](https://tomokokomot.github.io/ThingsToDo_Miyagi/)is created for my second milestone project for Code Institute to showcase what I have learned from Interactive Frontend Development course , creating a responsive and interactive website using HTML, CSS and JavaScript and designed for those who would like to explore Miyagi Prefecture, located in the north east of Japan, and to offer useful tourist information, such as some activites and attractions to help users' travel decisions.
+[This project](https://tomokokomot.github.io/ThingsToDo_Miyagi/) is created for my second milestone project for Code Institute to showcase what I have learned from Interactive Frontend Development course , creating a responsive and interactive website using HTML, CSS and JavaScript and designed for those who would like to explore Miyagi Prefecture, located in the north east of Japan, and to offer useful tourist information, such as some activites and attractions to help users' travel decisions.